top of page

 • Get a clear response on every note (no more fuzzy low notes)

-• Get comfortable with any rhythm, regardless of the tempo (off-beats?
+• Get comfortable with any rhythm - (off-beats?
 Not a problem)

 • Develop smooth finger technique (“Flight of the Bumblebee” will be a breeze)